-The fear of going to the dentist can result to neglected oral health.
-A nervous patient may find it extremely difficult to go to the dentist for even a routine checkup, and may find ways to avoid going through the necessary dental treatments.
+The fear of going to the dentist can result in neglected oral health.
+A nervous patient may find it extremely difficult to go to the dentist for even a routine checkup and may find ways to avoid going through the necessary dental treatments.
 At the Dental Implant Group in London, conscious sedation is offered to make the treatment experience a more comfortable and pleasant one for a nervous patient.

 What causes dental fear?
 Here are some of the most common factors that contribute to a person’s fear of dentists, or of dental treatments:

 Fear of Pain – The idea of going through a painful dental treatment is one of the major fears of anxious patients.
 Those who have a low threshold for pain will find it hard to willingly expose themselves to a potentially painful experience with a dental treatment.

 Fear of the Dental Drill – The sounds coming from the dental drill can raise the anxiety level of a patient who is already nervous, while the discomfort that can be caused by the drill’s vibrations can further aggravate the dental fear.

 Embarrassment – A nervous patient may find it embarrassing to let a dentist see the condition of his or her teeth, especially if oral health has been neglected (which may also be a result of dental fear).